jlyonsmith/geno/README.md

 Whether nesting is preserved in the generated code is dependent on the generator implementation; the AST structures track the nesting.

-### Metadata
+### Attributes

+Geno supports adding attributes to language elements.
+The syntax is loosely modelled after the Rust programming language.

+There are two attribute levels in Geno metadata:

+- A file level attribute block starts with `#![` and ends with `]`
+- Language element level attributes start with `#[` and ends with `]`

+Attribute values come in three types:

+- **Boolean** This attribute is `true` if present, otherwise `false`, e.g. `#[boolAttr]`
+- **Integer** This is a signed integer value, e.g. `#[version = 10]`
+- **String** This is a string surrounded by double quotes, e.g. `#[name = "blah"]`

+Language elements are:

+- `enum`
+- `struct`
+- `include`
+- enum variants
+- structure fields

+A file level attribute block can only appear once in each `.geno` file.
+Element level attributes and can appear once before each specific language element.

-One metadata value is required to define the schema format being used:
+One file level atttribute value is required to define the schema format being used:

 | Key      | Values | Description |
 |----------|--------|-------------|
 | `format` | `1`    | This is the only supported format value at present |

-Metadata can contain any other values you want.
-Use the `ast::Schema` struct to access the values in your code generator.
+Use the `Attributes` member of the different elements in the AST to access values in code generators.

+> Right now there are no pre-defined attributes other than `format`.
+We may need to add a prefix system to avoid conflicts, or create a table of common ones.

 ### Types